TheDarkWorldProgrammer-0003/CR-Tech/README.md

 # CR-Tech
-  This Repo consits of web Development projects of CR-Tech Company Projects include:
+  This Repo consits of web Development projects of **CR-Tech Company** Projects which include:
  # 1) Resume Builder
  ## Description: Develop a web application that assists users in creating professional resumes with customizable templates.